Ace shared a two and a half-acre lot off the Silver Summit U.S. 40 exit with Chip, a miniature donkey, and Miss Billy, a buffalo.

 Belcher and Raette both come from small farms with wild animals, he said.

 They first purchased goats to keep the weeds down.
 "They were entertaining.
 So we thought, let's get a miniature donkey.
 If you feed one, it doesn't matter if you feed six.
-So then we got a miniature donkey, and he was entertaining," Belcher said.

 Before long, a friend said he knew of someone who had a baby buffalo.
 So they purchased the five-month-old baby animal and bottle-fed it for two years.